Want to apply

 If you want to learn about Norwegian culture and language by staying with a Norwegian host family, you can apply for an au pair permit.

-With a permanent residence permit or permanent right of residence, you can reside and work in Norway indefinitely.
+With a permanent residence permit or permanent right of residency, you can reside and work in Norway indefinitely.

 If you are staying in Norway without a legal residence permit, you must return to your home country.
 You can apply for support to return.